Hadhramaut: Under the People's Democratic Republic of Yemen

+Under the Yemeni Socialist Party (YSP), Hadhramaut was integrated into a unified state that prioritized the eradication of tribal identities.
+While early revolutionary policies led to friction—including the desecration of Sufi shrines in the late 1960s—the 1980s saw a more conciliatory approach toward the religious establishment.
+Despite the state's diplomatic isolation from most of the Gulf Cooperation Council due to its alliance with the Soviet Union, the Hadhrami economy remained resilient due to the steady flow of remittances from workers living in the Gulf states.

+Hadhramaut was historically underrepresented in the NLF's central hierarchy compared to the more politically dominant regions of Abyan and Lahij.
+This regional power balance shifted following the South Yemeni crisis, a brief but violent conflict between rival factions in Aden.
+Although Hadhramaut was not a primary theater of combat, the resulting political vacuum allowed Hadhrami politicians to ascend to the top of the state apparatus.
+Ali Salem al-Beidh assumed leadership of the YSP, while Haydar Abu Bakr al-Attas became president, leading the country until South Yemen was united with North Yemen in 1990 as the Republic of Yemen.

 Contemporary Yemen

 The capital and largest city of Hadhramaut is the port Mukalla.
 Mukalla had a 1994 population of 122,400 and a 2003 population of 174,700, while the port city of Ash Shihr has grown from 48,600 to 69,400 in the same time.
 One of the more historically important cities in the region is Tarim.
 An important locus of Islamic learning, it is estimated to contain the highest concentration of descendants of Muhammad anywhere in the world.